Translations

 Introduction

-Howdy, to all local, regional, national, and international readers – especially to you, dear reader.
-Before I get around to the purpose of this article, do local readers think that it will rain today?
-The forecasters, as usual, have marked today as a “weather aware” day.
+Howdy to all local, regional, national, and international readers, especially to you, dear reader!
+Before getting around to the purpose of this article, do local readers think that it will rain today?
+The weather forecasters, as usual, have marked today a “weather aware” day.
 Ever marketing themselves, during the televised weather segments, they encourage us to download their “app” (software application) and “stay tuned.”
 As 3:30 PM approaches, I finally hear some thunder.
 Our “mower guy” has already mowed the yard.
-I'm ready for this “dangerous” rain – if it gets here.
+I'm ready for this “dangerous” rain, if it gets here.
 Mrs. Appalachian Irishman just called.
 She is driving home now.
-That's enough rant about weather forecasters!
+That's enough ranting about weather forecasters!

 Today marks the 37th wedding anniversary for Mrs. Appalachian Irishman and me!
 Happy anniversary, dear!
 Let me preach on.